Bacterial infections are relatively common in dogs. Fortunately, most bacterial infections are easy to treat with the help of a good antibiotic.

 Clavamox is effective against infections caused by aerobic and anaerobic bacteria, including gram-positive and gram-negative strains.
 It is effective against Staphylococcus strains, Streptococcus strains, E. coli strains, and Klebsiella.
 It is not, however, effective for treating Pseudomonas.

 Part of the reason it is effective for treating so many different types of bacterial infections is that it not only contains amoxicillin (which itself is a broad-spectrum antibiotic), but also clavulanic acid, which offers additional antimicrobial value.

-In practice, Clavamox is usually prescribed to treat:
+In practice, Clavamox is sometimes prescribed to treat: